jeremyreeder/gridscout/docs/_posts/2023-11-03-jeremy-a-sharp-semicursive-script.md

 Its rules are thus.
 The conventions of the Getty-Dubay Italic script are followed, with the following stylistic and clarifying changes:
   1. The capital letters 'F' and 'P' descend below the baseline just as their lowercase counterparts do.
   2. When a letter has a downward initial stroke followed later by a rightward stroke from the top of that initial one, the initial serif is done as part of the rightward stroke.
 This affects the following letters: B, E, F, P/p, and R.
-  3. Serifs on letter are always straight, not curved.
+  3. Serifs on letters are always straight, not distastefully curved.
   4. Serifs are always horizontal, except where done as part of a letter's downward initial stroke.
 In those cases, a diagonal initial serif is balanced by a diagonal terminal serif.
   5. The capital 'J' starts and ends with diagonal serifs facing each other, and the horizontal topper is omitted.
   6. To avoid having to lift the pen, any lowercase letter may generally be connected to a letter which immediately precedes it if the second starts at or slightly above the end of the first and can be reached with a short connection line.
 But such connections don't apply when: